UpstageAI/dataverse/contribution/CONTRIBUTING.md

 </br>

 # Questions or Feedback
 Join the conversation on our GitHub discussion board!
-It's the go-to spot for questions, chats, and a helping hand from the Executable Books Project community.
+It's the go-to spot for questions, chats, and a helping hand from the _Dataverse_ community.
 Drop by and say hello here: [link](https://github.com/UpstageAI/dataverse/discussions)

 And if there's a shiny new feature you're dreaming of, don't be shy—head over to our [issue page](https://github.com/UpstageAI/dataverse/issues) to let us know!
 Your input could help shape the future. ✨